gleb-pp/edhub-2.0/README.md

 | POST   | `/invite_student`    | Invite student to course            |
 | POST   | `/invite_parent`     | Invite parent to follow student     |

+You can also open web version of API documentation at http://localhost:8000/docs#/.

 ### Maintenance Commands
 ```bash
 # Stop all services